 | Lender choice | Keystart only | Any bank |

-| Features | Basic — no offset | Full — offset, redraw, fixed splits |
+| Features | Basic, no offset | Full, offset, redraw, fixed splits |

 When to refinance out of Keystart

-Triggers to start the refinance conversation:
+Signs it's time to start the conversation:

 How to apply for a Keystart home loan

 - Formal approval.
-Keystart's valuer assesses the property.
-Loan documents issue.
-You sign and return.
+Keystart's valuer assesses the property, loan documents issue, you sign and return.

 Frequently asked questions